 Xcambo is an archaeological site located in Dzemul, a small municipality in the Mexican state of Yucatan.
-It is considered by experts to be one of the largest pre-Hispanic settlements in the Peninsula, located just 2 kilometers from the coast of the Gulf of Mexico.
+It is considered by experts to be one of the largest pre-Hispanic settlements in the Peninsula, located just 1 mile from the coast of the Gulf of Mexico.

 This small Mayan ruin is newer compared to others close by, as it was discovered roughly 5 years ago, and many of its structures are still being unearthed and restored today.